Generic Name: codeine and promethazine (KOE deen and proe METH a zeen)

 What should I avoid while taking codeine and promethazine?

-codeine and promethazine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how codeine and promethazine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Do not drink alcohol.
 Dangerous side effects or death could occur.